-In SQL Server Analysis Services, Dimensions are the group of attributes (nothing but columns) based on the dimension tables in the data Source View.
-All these attributes are shown as attribute Hierarchies and Analysis services provides us an option to create User Defined Hierarchies as well.
+SSAS Dimensions are the group of attributes (nothing but columns) based on the dimension tables in the Data Source View.
+All these attributes shown as attribute Hierarchies and Analysis services provide us an option to create User Defined Hierarchy as well.

 Creating Dimensions in SSAS Example

-First page of the Dimension wizard is a Welcome page.
-If you don’t want to see this page again then Don’t show this page again option as shown in the below screenshot and click on the next
+The first page of the SSAS Dimension wizard is a Welcome page.
+If you don’t want to see this page again, then Don’t show this page again option as shown in the below screenshot and click on the next

-Next page is Select Creation Method and this page gives 4 options to create the Dimension.
+The next page is the Select Creation Method, and this page gives four options to create the Dimension in SSAS.

 - Use an Existing Table: It will use the existing tables present in the Data Source View.